LabMobi/TalTech-WebPortal-React/README.md

   - `helpers`: This folder contains utility functions and helper modules that are used across the application..
   - `constants`: Folder to store any kind of constants and enums.
   - `hooks`: This folder contains custom React hooks used to enhance component functionality.

+  # Redux Documentation

+## Introduction

+This documentation explains how to manage state using Redux in project.
+Redux is a JavaScript state management library commonly used with React applications.
+It centralizes application state, making it easier to manage and separate application logic from the user interface.

+## Table of Contents

+1. **What is Redux?**

+   - Redux Overview
+   - Why Use Redux?
+   - Key Concepts of Redux

+2. **Project Redux Structure**

+   - Core Components of Redux
+   - Action Types
+   - Actions
+   - Reducers
+   - Redux Store
+   - Connectors

+3. **Project Contents**

+   - Redux Action Types and Descriptions
+   - Default Form Data
+   - Reducers and Their Core Functions
+   - Initial State of the Reducer

+4. **Reducer Functions and Examples**
+   - `SET_LOGIN`
+   - `SET_SELECTED_LOGIN_OPTION`
+   - `SET_LANGUAGE`
+   - `SET_FORM_PAGE`
+   - `UPDATE_FORM_FIELDS`
+   - `LOGOUT`
+   - `SET_ALL_LOCAL_DATA`
+   - `SET_LOADING`
+   - `SET_USER_INFO_LOADING`
+   - `SET_USER_FILES_LOADING`

+## What is Redux?

+Redux is a JavaScript library used to manage application state in a predictable and centralized manner.
+It uses actions to update state, with each action having a type and a payload.

+## Why Use Redux?

+- To manage state more effectively, especially in large and complex applications.
+- To share state across the application when needed.
+- To separate application logic from the user interface.

+## Key Concepts of Redux

+- **Actions**: Redux uses actions to update application state.
+Each action has a type and a value.

+- **Reducers**: Reducers are functions that modify the current state based on actions.
+Reducers should be pure functions, meaning they do not modify the current state directly but return a new state.

+- **Redux Store**: The Redux Store is a centralized object that holds the entire state of the application.
+It triggers actions to manage state.

+- **Connectors**: Connectors are used to communicate between Redux Store and components.
+They provide components with specific parts of state or actions.

+## Project Redux Structure

+Understanding the structure of Redux is crucial for managing state effectively in your project.

+### Redux Action Types and Descriptions

+- `LOGOUT`: Action to log the user out.
+- `SET_ALL_LOCAL_DATA`: Action to set all local data.
+- `SET_FORM_PAGE`: Action to set the current form page.
+- `SET_LANGUAGE`: Action to change the language.
+- `SET_LOADING`: Action to set loading state.
+- `SET_SELECTED_LOGIN_OPTION`: Action to set the selected login option.
+- `SET_USER_FILES_LOADING`: Action to set user files loading state.
+- `SET_USER_INFO_LOADING`: Action to set user info loading state.
+- `UPDATE_FORM_FIELDS`: Action to update form fields.

+### Default Form Data

+Default form data inside the Redux store contains initial data for user forms.

+### Reducers and Their Core Functions

+Reducers are the core functions that update the Redux store.
+Each reducer responds to a specific action type and updates the state accordingly.

+### Initial State of the Reducer

+Defines the initial state of the Redux store when the application starts.

+## Reducer Functions and Examples

+Each reducer responds to a specific action type and updates the Redux store accordingly.
+Here are some example reducer functions:

+#### `SET_LOGIN`

+This reducer updates the user's login status and token.

+#### `SET_SELECTED_LOGIN_OPTION`

+Updates the selected login option.

+#### `SET_LANGUAGE`

+Changes the application language.

+#### `SET_FORM_PAGE`

+Updates the current form page.

+#### `UPDATE_FORM_FIELDS`

+Updates form fields.

+#### `LOGOUT`

+Logs the user out and resets the state.

+#### `SET_ALL_LOCAL_DATA`

+Updates all local data.

+#### `SET_LOADING`

+Updates the loading state.

+#### `SET_USER_INFO_LOADING`

+Updates the user info loading state.

+#### `SET_USER_FILES_LOADING`

+Updates the user files loading state.

 # Getting Started with Create React App